manymusic/rec/index.md

 ![recordings](figs/avg-isgood.png)
 <br><small>Percentages of "GOOD" runs for each channel are plotted. *EEG*: "BAD" channels were identified by EEGLAB/CLEAN_ARTIFACTS(). *EXG*: "BAD" cahnnels were identified by value ranges (and expected peak frequencies for RESP & PULSE).</small>

-### TODOs
-- [ ] See why FC1 FC2 were marked as bad by ASR.
-- [ ] See if FC1 FC2 can be improved by motion regression.